AlexZhou876/music-editor/README.md

  responsibilities into a new class ui.CompositionPanel.
 -  PlayEntireTool separated audio and playing responsibilities into EntirePlayer, PlayEntireTool deals only with ui responsibilities.
 This improves cohesion.

+## Continuation

+## Wish List/Todo
+- disable other tools while playing is active
+- refactor player to not need association to model
+- separate out graphics responsibilities from model entirely using some sort of renderer class
+- selection of notes or a group of notes (using box select).
+Must be able to move the selected notes
+- copy and pasting of selected notes.
+- ability to pan and zoom in the 2d environment where the piece is displayed. (pan: done.
+Zoom: incomplete)
+- ability to play the composition from a starting point (implemented)
+- ability to undo last action
+- have text annotations, including title and credits at the beginning
+- separate piece into different voices, like layers in an image editing app
+- different instruments

+## Bugs
+- notes in a measure do not change position when their measure changes position due to removal of other measures (fixed) (note: solution not most efficient, because all measures are counted while they don't all need to be.
+But this is low concern)
+- notes touching the very end of the composition do not stop playing and are still selected (fixed)
+- edit mode is still active in play mode (fixed)
+- notes can be extended past end of composition (fixed)
+- inappropriate error messages appear after closing or cancelling dialogs (fixed)
+- note immediately following note of the same pitch fails to sound correctly
+- saving and loading doesn't work properly (fixed)
+- when adding note, able to drag it to negative value (fixed) MidiSynth is the class that handles sound.
+Only a single instance is currently used so it makes sense to make it Singleton to preserve this behaviour.
+- FIX ALL MODULAR ARITHMETIC PROBLEMS!!!